Minnesota Funny Motivational Speaker

 A popular Minnesota humorous motivational speaker, Charles Marshall delivers personal development material packaged within a humorous light-hearted program that your crowd will be talking about for years to come.
 Charles Marshall has had the pleasure of working with many Minnesota organizations such as the Minnesota Rural Water Association.
 His delivery as their keynote speaker at their annual conference motivated their people to create positive change in their industry, but with humor that made the message exciting and memorable.

-Having built a prosperous business himself, Charles can relate to any stage your industry may be in and can offer positive, easily implemental steps to equip your people to help improve productivity and employee morale.
+Having built a successful business himself, Charles can relate to any stage your industry may be in and can offer positive, easily implementable steps to equip your people to help improve productivity and employee morale.
 The old saying “A spoon full of sugar helps the medicine go down” certainly applies to Minnesota humorous speaker Minnesota humorous speaker Charles Marshall.

 “Thank you so much for the message you delivered in a lively way at our Minnesota Association of Townships Conference Banquet.
 We heard many comments about how people enjoyed your presentation.
 Thank you again and it was a real treat to meet and get to know you.”